enasequence/read_docs/faq_metagenomes.rst

 3. **Contamination Score** - the ratio of observed single-copy marker genes in ≥2 copies to total single-copy marker genes in chosen marker gene set (%).

-It is essential you complete these fields accurately so that the overall quality of an assembly is searchable using the criteria outlined by the Genomic Standards Consortium (GSC) in the 2018 publication [here](https://www.nature.com/articles/nbt.3893#t1 ).
+It is essential you complete these fields accurately so that the overall quality of an assembly is searchable using the criteria outlined by the Genomic Standards Consortium (GSC) in the 2018 publication `here <https://www.nature.com/articles/nbt.3893#t1>`_.

 If you wish to search for binned metagenomes or MAGs by overall quality, these standards are outlined below: